maxim-pre/date-abase-frontend/README.md

 # Future improvements

 - The UI could be improved a lot
-- I would like to add an algorith to match users.
-Currently users to matched with anyone in their gender preference.
+- I would like to add an algorithm to match users.
+Currently users can be matched with anyone in their gender preference.
 - I would like to add the ability for users to have a live chat someone they've matched with